Important Coronavirus Information

 At Benedictine Living Community-Wausau, our priority is the health and wellness of our residents and associates.
 We know that the frail and elderly are especially susceptible to the coronavirus and that is why we have been doing everything we can to prevent the spread of this virus onto our campus.

-All visitors must be screened for COVID-19 before their visit, wear a well-fitting face mask over their nose and mouth for the entire visit, maintain social distance from other residents and staff, practice good hand hygiene and remain in the resident’s room or designated visiting space for the duration of their visit.
+Indoor visitation is now available.
+Our same procedures will apply.
+All residents and their visitors need to follow the Core Principles of Infection Control.
+Visitors will need to be screened for COVID-19 before their visit, wear a well-fitting face mask over their nose and mouth, maintain social distance from other residents and staff, practice good hand hygiene and remain in the resident’s room or designated visiting space for the duration of their visit.

-Benedictine Living Community-Wausau is providing regular coronavirus (COVID-19) testing to our employees and as needed to residents and employees experiencing COVID-19 symptoms.
+Benedictine Living Community-Wausau is providing coronavirus (COVID-19) testing weekly and as needed to residents and employees experiencing COVID-19 symptoms.
 This effort helps to identify those who may have the virus and may not show symptoms so we can care for them and potentially limit transmission to others.
 We will update our hotline – 715-260-2743 – if our testing identifies any new positive cases.

 We continue to monitor all our residents and staff for signs and symptoms of the virus.
 We remain in close communication with our local health officials to ensure we are taking all appropriate actions.
 As we have for the past few months, we will continue to monitor all residents and employees for signs or symptoms of the virus.